-Cut Costs With Automated Vulnerability Management
+Cut Costs With Automated Vulnerability Remediation

 Now more than ever, budgetary decisions and allocations are critical.
 When it comes to IT, with each team, department, and business unit convinced that its requirements are paramount, budgetary decisions must be based on quantifying, comparing, and prioritizing the business value to the enterprise.
 Management must ask itself to what extent does any given budget line contribute to greater cost reduction?

 The purpose of this blog is to help quantify the direct and indirect ROI that companies can gain from adopting new, efficient vulnerability remediation processes and platforms that will in turn enhance the efficiency of their vulnerability management programs.

 On average, medium-to-large companies spent around 413 weekly hours on detection and remediation – the equivalent of around ten and a half full-time employees.
 Yet, despite this heavy investment, vulnerability management programs still don’t seem to hit the heights they could.
 Moreover, if these vulnerability management programs had been more efficient, many of these hours could have been diverted elsewhere, while resulting in greater risk reduction.